During the bleak years of the Great Depression, amidst economic hardship and uncertainty, a glimmer of beauty emerged in the form of Depression glass.

 Amber Depression glass usually comes in shades of amber or yellow.
 It was mass-produced and given away as a promotional item or sold at low prices during the great depression.

 The glassware often featured intricate patterns and designs, adding a touch of elegance during a time of economic hardship.
-Today, it’s sought after by collectors for its historical significance and nostalgic charm.

 IS DEPRESSION GLASS VALUABLE?